skvrd/RoboND-Final/writeup.md

 ### Decoder
 instead of using fully connected layers, we will use decoder.
-It upsamples information from the encoder all the way to the original image size.
+It upsamples/reconstruct information that was compressed by encoder and tries to reconstract the original image.

 ## Network Structure
 | layers        | size           |